jnettome/hackathon_rails_builder/README.md

   * Devise for creating accounts
   * Omniauth for Facebook, Twitter and Google b/c who likes signing up?
   * Twitter and Facebook (Koala) gems so your app can expand its reach
-  * Stripe and Dwolla integration because charging money is a good thing
+  * Stripe integration because charging money is a good thing
   * Slim for templating
   * Bootstrap for styling
   * Ember-Rails (b/c Javascript MV* frameworks are cool)